LouisMazel/maz-ui/packages/docs/docs/components/maz-spinner.md

 ---
 title: MazSpinner
-description: MazSpinner is a standalone component replaces the standard html input checkbox.
-Color option available
+description: MazSpinner is a standalone component that replaces the standard html input checkbox.
+Color options are available.
 ---

 # {{ $frontmatter.title }}